thomas-mindruptive/pure-svelte/tmp/vibe-article3.md

 ### 4.3 Efficiency and Memory Overhead

 Instead of eliminating routine work, many assistants introduce coordination costs.
 Developers must repeatedly reload files that have fallen out of scope, restate local rules, and verify code that looks correct but fails in testing.
-The human effectively acts as the assistant’s **external memory controller**.
+The human can become the assistant’s **external memory controller**.
 The cumulative time spent clarifying and correcting can offset the nominal efficiency gain from automation.

 ### 4.4 Integration Limitations